fauu/Kamite/README.md

 launchBrowser = true

 chunk {
-  # Whether to add auto-generated furigana to the current chunk.
+  # [RELOADABLE] Whether to add auto-generated furigana to the current chunk.
   # Note that feature requires an extra download (see the Auto-generated
   # furigana section in the README).
   # WARNING: The auto-generated furigana will frequently be incorrect.